Dom58/Alight-Coding-Challenge-BE_FE/backend/readme.md

    `https://github.com/Dom58/Alight-Coding-Challenge-BE_FE.git`

 In your terminal, run
-`     cd backend
+`cd Alight-Coding-Challenge-BE_FE` and then
-    `
+`cd backend` or simply run `cd Alight-Coding-Challenge-BE_FE/backend` to navigate to the Google front project for the backend codebase.

-to navigate to the backend project
+After you navigate to the backend project/folder, follow the below steps to run backend project.

 2. Install dependencies